I Started a Joke: Faith No More version

 Faith No More originally covered "I Started a Joke" as a B-side for their 1995 single "Digging the Grave".
 It also appeared on some versions of their fifth studio album King for a Day...
-Fool for a Lifetime but following the band's dissolution in 1998 it was released as a single with their greatest hits album Who Cares a Lot?.
+Fool for a Lifetime but following the band's dissolution in 1998 it was released as a single with their greatest hits album Who Cares a Lot?
+The Greatest Hits.
 The music video was filmed on 8 September 1998, after Faith No More had disbanded five months earlier and featured none of the band members.
 It was directed by Vito Rocco, filmed by Nick Sawyer with make-up by Julie Nightingale and Dani Richardson with Gabi Norland as the clapper loader.
 British actors Martin Freeman and Shaun Dingwall both feature in the promo, along with performance artist David Hoyle as the karaoke singer, and also stars Michelle Butterly of the ITV series, Benidorm.
 Derren Litten, the writer of Benidorm and a contributor to The Catherine Tate Show, is also seen in the video.